About Leslie

-The Reverend Michael Leslie is an advocate for the rights and well-being of sexual and gender minority Christians.
-Michael earned a Master of Divinity degree from Memphis Theological Seminary and received ordination in 1997 by the Cumberland Presbyterian Church.
-As a former Cumberland Presbyterian minister, he collaborated with Cumberland Presbyterian clergy to establish Welcoming Cumberland Presbyterians, a grassroots movement with a mission to support the LGBTQ+ community by fostering dialogue, understanding, and advocacy.
+Leslie is an advocate for the rights and well-being of sexual and gender minority Christians, having earned a Master of Divinity degree from Memphis Theological Seminary and receiving ordination in 1997 by the Cumberland Presbyterian Church.
+As a former Cumberland Presbyterian minister, he has collaborated with Cumberland Presbyterian clergy to establish Welcoming Cumberland Presbyterians, a grassroots movement with a mission to support the LGBTQ+ community by fostering dialogue, understanding, and advocacy.

 Our Stories: Our Lives Have Callings on Them